PurohitBhagyesh/Slow-Reverb-Web-App/README.md

 * ☕ Lo-Fi Chill
 * 📼 Chopped & Screwed

-Each preset combines different speed, pitch, reverb, and tone settings to create a different atmosphere.

-🎛️ Audio Controls
+🎛️ Audio Processing

-Slowdown & Pitch

-Adjust playback speed and pitch to create deeper, slower audio.

-Reverb

-Control:
+The app provides controls for:

+* Speed / pitch
-* Wet / Dry Mix
+* Wet / dry reverb
-* Decay / Room Size
+* Decay / room size
-* Pre-Delay
+* Pre-delay

-Tone & Bass

-Shape the sound with:

 * Low-pass filtering
 * 808 bass boost

-🎧 Live Preview

-The application provides real-time DSP preview and audio visualization so you can hear the processed result before exporting.

-💾 Lossless WAV Export

-Processed audio can be exported as:

-16-bit Stereo PCM WAV

-WAV uses uncompressed PCM audio, making it suitable when you want to avoid additional lossy compression during export.

-Note: Lossless WAV export preserves the quality of the processed output; it cannot restore information that was already lost in a lossy source such as MP3.

 🔒 Privacy

-Audio processing is designed to happen directly in the browser.
+Audio processing happens directly in the browser.
+Your audio does not need to be uploaded to a server for processing.

-Your selected audio is processed locally rather than requiring a traditional server-side upload.

-🌐 Live Demo
+📸 Preview

+Add your screenshot here.

+🛠️ Built With

+* HTML
+* CSS
+* JavaScript
+* Web Audio / DSP technologies
+* Netlify

+🚀 Try It

+No installation required.

+Open the app in your browser:

 👉 https://slowreverb.netlify.app

-🛠️ Project

-Built as a web-based audio processing project with browser audio technologies and DSP processing.
+Upload your audio, adjust the effects, preview the result, and export the processed audio as WAV.

 👨‍💻 Developer

 Bhagyesh Purohit

-⸻

-⭐ If you like the project, consider giving the repository a star.
+Built as a web audio and DSP project.